- Safety and Health Topics

-This section highlights OSHA standards, directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and recommended exposure limits related to mercury.
+This section highlights OSHA standards, directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards), and recommended exposure limits related to mercury.

 General Industry (29 CFR 1910)